go101/immutable-value-proposal/README.md

    (Same as JavaScript `const` values and Java `final` values.)

 Types with property `{ref_modifiable: false}` are called fixed types.
-The notation `T.fixed` is introduced to represent the fixed version of normal type `T`, where `fixed` is a new introduced keyword.
+The notation `T.fixed` is introduced to represent the fixed version of a normal type `T`, where `fixed` is a new introduced keyword.
-A value of type `T.fixed` may be modifiable, it is just that the values referenced (either directly or indirectly) by the `T.fixed` value can't be modified.
+A value of type `T.fixed` itself may be modifiable, it is just that the values referenced (either directly or indirectly) by the `T.fixed` value can't be modified (through the `T.fixed` value).

+By combining `final` and `fixed`, it is possible to declare true immutable values.

+Later, values of a normal type `T` will be called normal values, and values of a normal type `T.fixed` will be called fixed values,

-Please note that, although a value **can't be modified through `*.fixed` values which are referencing it** (the core principle of the proposal),
+Please note that, although **a value can't be modified through fixed values which are referencing it** (the core principle of the proposal),
-**it is possible to be modified through other `*.normal` values which are referencing it**.
+**it is possible to be modified through other normal values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)
 In other words, data syncrhonizations might be still needed when concurrently reading the values referenced by `*.fixed` values.

-By combining `final` and `fixed`, it is possible to declare true immutable values.

 Below, for description convenience, the proposal will call
 * `T` values declared with `var` as `var.normal` values.